Port Elizabeth is home to a number of memorials which recognise the sacrifice of the men of Port Elizabeth in past wars.

 The Prince Alfred’s Guard Memorial is one of the largest and heaviest architectural products in the Victorian idiom manufactured by the Saracen foundry of Walter MacFarlane of Glasgow in Scotland.
 The structure is a fitting tribute to the memory of the officers and men who made the supreme sacrifice in the Transkei War (1877), Basuto War (1880-1881), Bechuana War (1897) and the Anglo Boer War (1899-1902).
 At the foot of each tablet is a laurel wreath.
 The Prince Alfred’s Guard and the Municipal Coat of Arms are placed on alternate sides of the base immediately over the four jets of water which issues from the lion’s mouths.
 0n the top of the central pedestal is a life-size figure of a sergeant-major of Prince Alfred’s Guard, in full dress and standing at the “charge” and immediately below him are four lions, each holding a shield.

 At the entrance to St George’s Park stands the Cenotaph.
-The memorial was sculptured by James Gardener in 1929 to commemorate the men who died in the First World War (1914- 1918).
+The memorial was sculptured by James Gardner in 1929 to commemorate the men who died in the First World War (1914- 1918).
+It features St George buckling his sword after slaying the dragon, as well as the figure of a mother and her children.
 Ultimately, those who fell in the Second World War (1939 – 1945) were commemorated as well.

 On November 11, 1929, Port Elizabeth’s long awaited War Memorial, the Cenotaph, was unveiled by Mrs WF Savage and dedicated by Canon Mayo, with Mayor Jas Scott being in attendance.